Mattapan convenience store the latest in string of robberies

-Security video shows moments that felt like a lifetime inside a Mattapan multi-service center as three men wearing hoodies and masks walked inside and held Eugene and Marie Emanuel at gunpoint.
+Security video shows the moments inside a Mattapan multi-service center as three men wearing hoodies and masks walked inside and held Eugene and Marie Emanuel at gunpoint.

 “I just said to myself, me and my husband, we’re dead,” Marie said.